laustdeleuran/ljd-boilerplate/README.md

-# Site name: Vertic Generator
+# Site name: LJD Boilerplate
-## Abstract: Std.
-Vertic Generator for Yeoman, Bower and Grunt.

 Fill out these things in the README: